robertmounce/portfolio/README.md

 # Skills Section
 ### Python
 - Experienced in data analysis, visualization, and automation using Python libraries like Pandas, NumPy, and Matplotlib.

 ### SQL
 - Proficient in writing complex queries, data manipulation, and database management.

 ### Excel
 - Skilled in data analysis, creating dashboards, and using advanced functions for data processing.
+### Tableu
+- Using Data to display my projects in the different dashbaords that I will be using on the job

 # Education
 B.A.
 Economics | California State University, Long Beach